649000/subtracker-rest-api/terraform/README.md

 ## Important Notes

-- The Firebase credentials file needs to be handled carefully.
+- Firebase credentials file needs careful handling
-- For production deployments, consider using a specific image tag instead of "latest".
+- Production deployments should use specific image tags instead of "latest"
-- The application port is set to 8080 to match your Dockerfile.
+- Application port is set to 8080 to match the Dockerfile

 ## Destroying the Deployment